 The systemic clearance of doxorubicin has been found to be reduced in obese patients; such patients have to be carefully monitored if undergoing treatment with the maximum recommended doses of the drug.
-See Section 4.2 Dose and method of administration, Dosage adjustments, Other special populations.

 Effects at Site of Injection

 Phlebosclerosis may result from an injection into a small vessel or from repeated injections into the same vein.
 Following the recommended administration procedures may minimise the risk of phlebitis/thrombophlebitis at the injection site (see Section 4.2 Dose and method of administration).